Split-ticket voting: 20th-Century history

-Recent history
+21st-Century history

-Split-ticket voting has seen a drastic decline in recent elections.
+In the 21st century, split-ticket voting has seen a drastic decline.
+The 2004 United States elections, specifically, saw a sharp decline in split-tickets among President and Senator with just 7 total.
+2016 and 2020 saw just one split-ticket victory combined: Republican Susan Collins defeated Sara Gideon by an eight-point margin while Joe Biden won the state of Maine.
 In the 2020 presidential election, only 16 "crossover districts" — congressional districts that elected a presidential candidate and a House candidate of a different party — were recorded, in comparison to 35 in 2016 and 83 in 2008.
 The 2020 numbers represent only four percent of the overall congressional districts in the U.S., and a record low.
 In addition, the 2020 United States Senate elections left six states with a split representation between Democrats and Republicans, in comparison to 21 states with a split representation after 1992.
 This was attributed to the increasing polarization and nationalization of politics in the U.S., in which members of both political parties have regarded one another with antipathy.
+That number further decreased to just three states: Wisconsin, Maine and Pennsylvania, after the 2024 United States Senate elections.